 MBEP continues to help local businesses hire local talent and to provide resources for residents to be able to make a living wage.
 We are part of the consortium that created the Monterey Bay Internships (MBI) site, and now manage this regional resource.
 MBI has over 3,000 registered users and has placed over 150 interns.
 MBI is free and easily accessible to employers seeking interns and students seeking internship opportunities throughout the Monterey Bay Region.
 Opportunities are available in various locations to students in all educational institutions and disciplines.

-The region is known for strong programs in higher education and research, with unique combinations of talent and language, and a broad spectrum of curriculum.
-The area boasts eleven institutions of higher learning, five wildlife and/or marine-related reserves, and seven government agencies, each one contributing to an extensive research environment.
-In addition, six language programs ranging from community college to the graduate level are available in the region, as are several graduate business programs, a law school, and a public policy institute.
+The Monterey Bay region is known for strong programs in higher education and research, with unique combinations of talent and language, and a broad spectrum of curriculum.
+The area boasts multiple institutions of higher learning, wildlife and marine-related reserves, and several government agencies, each one contributing to an extensive research environment.
+In addition, language programs ranging from community college to the graduate level are available in the region, graduate business programs, law schools, and a public policy institute.

 The table below shows the top employers in the Monterey Bay region in 2015 based on employment data provided by AMBAG using data from Info USA Employment Data.
 City and County employment provided by Payday California .